 - 1 red bell pepper, stemmed, seeded, and halved lengthwise

 - 1 yellow bell pepper, stemmed, seeded and halved lengthwise

-- 3 Tbsp basil leaves, chopped
+- 3 tablespoon basil leaves, shredded

 - Put vegetables in a large serving bowl and toss with the reserved dressing.

 What's your favorite veggie recipe?
 How do you usually prepare them?